-Hardware design files are available on the Support web site (http://www.thingmagic.com/ manuals-firmware) for the "carrier board" that implements this layout.
+Hardware design files are available on the web site for the "carrier board" that implements this layout.

-The ThingMagic Nano module mounts to the host board via the landing pads.
+ThingMagic Nano module mounts to the host board via the landing pads.
 These pads are at a pitch of 1.25 mm.
-The intention is for the ThingMagic Nano module is to use routed-through via connections with 0.7 mm diameter edge vias.
-The pads of the ThingMagic Nano module underside should align with the copper pads of the footprint, with a pad exposure extending outside the M6e-Nano edge be a nominal 0.5 mm.
+The intention is for the ThingMagic Nano module to use routed-through via connections with 0.7 mm diameter edge vias.
+The pads of the ThingMagic Nano module underside should align with the copper pads of the footprint, with a pad exposure extending outside the Nano edge be a nominal 0.5 mm.
 A 0.5 mm keep-out shall surround any non-ground pad.
 The module pad positional tolerance shall be not more than +/-0.2 mm to support contact alignment during fixturing.

-The circuitry feeding the RF pad of the M6e-Nano shall be optimized for connecting to a coplanar wave guide with ground plane beneath.
-The CPW-G will have dimensions as shown in the following diagram.
+The circuitry feeding the RF pad of the Nano shall be optimized for connecting to a coplanar wave guide with ground plane beneath.
+For pad and trace dimensions, refer to the document Advice for Carrier Board_Layout, downloadable from the website.